 7: Breakout activity: follow the instructions on the 14th slide.
 Make sure students understand exactly what they need to do in the breakout rooms.
 Allow enough time for students to complete the activity.

-8: Come back together as a class and gather feedback on the activity.
+8: Finally, come back together as a class and gather feedback on the activity.

 Choose a student to be the leader.
 The leader tells the other students what to do using a preposition of place.
 Students must do the action if the leader says “Simon says” before the action.
 If they don’t hear “Simon says” and they move, they are out of the game.